streamr-dev/DATAv2/README.md

 * Old DATA tokens are burned
 * DATAv2 tokens are transferred from the DataTokenMigrator to the holders

-At all times, tokens left in the DataTokenMigrator are the unmigrated old DATA tokens, and they should be equal in number to the tokenSupply of the old DATA contract
+At all times, DATAv2 tokens left in the DataTokenMigrator are the unmigrated DATA tokens, and they should be equal in number to the tokenSupply of the old DATA contract

 ## DATAv2 contract anatomy